 What is Newborn Hearing Screening?

-Newborn hearing screening is a practice to test the hearing abilities of a newborn child in their first days of life.
+Newborn hearing screening is a practice to test the hearing abilities of a newborn child in their first few days of life.
 The best time for a newborn hearing screening is the time right after birth.

 Do you know that nowadays, many hospitals do offer a newborn hearing test for babies before you take your child to home?
 All the states in the US and several other Western countries today have implemented these screening protocols within the birth clinics and hospitals.
 In India, newborn hearing screening is gaining importance gradually since the last decade.
-Newborn babies usually have their hearing screening in the nursery or in their mothers’ room of the hospital they are born in.
+Newborn babies usually have their hearing screening in the nursery or in their mothers’ room of the hospital they were born in.

 Newborn child hearing test is not at all painful and is quite easy.
 Usually, babies stay asleep while getting a screening.
 The process is very short and usually takes only a few minutes.